 “I’m not staying here” she said in response.

 Looking at the rows of apartments stacked on top of each other, connected by fire escapes that I’m sure have claimed a few lives, clothes and towels drying over the railings, bicycles strewn about, and everything covered in peeling paint and dirt, you could easily envision what it had looked like in the early 1900’s as women in aprons tended to their hungry, depression era families.

 I can’t even describe what we saw.
-It was about 95 degrees, and the windows were propped open by box fans.
-Not window air conditioner units, but actual fans.
+It was about 95 degrees and the windows were propped open by box fans.
+Not window air conditioner units, but actual fans, which would be totally find under any circumstance where you had booked what was promised as a luxury hotel.
 The entire place smelled of the 1900’s and weed, and the furniture looked like it had all been purchased from Ikea, and then placed in ways that they hoped would keep us from noticing everything else that was going on.
 And by that, I mean the pipes that were fitted with pool noodles and signs that said “Hot!
 Do not touch!”
 The shattered kitchen tile counter tops, and a TV that hung in a way that made absolutely no sense for viewing it, unless you were standing against the wall.

 We laughed, we giggled, and then we opened the bathroom door and shrieked in hysterics.
 There were stairs leading up to the bathroom, and it was designed that way, because the bed pulled out from underneath the bathtub.